Despite having the convenience to purchase furniture online, customers all face the same issue:

 “When you see something online, you don't know how it will turn up when it is in front of you for real.
 Unlike online shopping, when you shop at local stores, you get to touch the product, pull drawers, sit on the couch and buy only after you are sure of buying.
 A computer or phone screen doesn't let you do that and sometimes you need to replace your product purchased online.”

-- Create 3D models of furniture items
+- Creation of 3D models for various furniture items

 Prototype & Design

 With a clear vision of what needed to be achieved, we set to design an application that was easy to use, adaptable, and scalable to hold an increasing catalogue of products.

 With Lewis being purchased, we wanted to maintain the Staples brand but we needed to tailor the original design system to cater to the augmented reality feature set we were creating.
 Our trials between Staples teams, VisionX designers, and independent testing, the basic interface was finalized.